 How to get more sales?
 This is one of the most common questions we hear.
 While focusing on your email outreach strategy, it’s also necessary to keep an eye on your page visit rate.
-It may not be that apparent or even seem less important than the email open or link click rate.
-However, it can show you if prospects browsed through your website’s pages, if they went through your signup or if they completed a purchase, etc., ultimately showing your conversion rate.
+It may not be that apparent or even seem less important than the email open or click rate.
+However, it can show you if contacts browsed through your website’s pages, if they went through your signup or if they completed a purchase, ultimately showing your conversion rate.
 So increasing the page visit rate can bring you more sales.

 Are you not tracking your page visits with Overloop yet?
 This article will help you set it up.